mlmargotto/DecSecOpsTools/docs/_posts/2012-11-13-cmm-organizational-process-maturity.md

 change.

 # Maturity Levels

 There are five levels in the CMM.
 I use the acronym “IRDMO” to remember them, in order.
 These are:

 * **Initial** – Few processes are defined and success depends on individual effort and heroics
 * **Repeatable** – Basic processes are in place with enough discipline to repeat earlier successes
 * **Defined** – The  processes are documented, standardized, and integrated across the organization
 * **Managed** – Quantitative measures are used to understand the process and product quality
 * **Optimizing** — Innovative continuous improvement is enabled by quantitative feedback

 ![The SEI CMM](/images/CMM.png)
 **The 5 Levels of the Capability Maturity Model**

 A start-up software company will often have just a handful of rock star software developers that make all of the magic happen.
-Next comes the
-<em>Repeatable</em> level, where someone else (typically not one of the rock
-stars) tries to document how the magic happens.
+Next comes the _Repeatable_ level, where someone else (typically not one of the rock stars) tries to document how the magic happens.
 This level cannot be rushed through too quickly because processes need time to mature.
 Expect the process documentation to undergo multiple revisions as it is frequently rewritten to